Transnationalism: Overview

-Transnationalism as concept, theory and experience has nourished an important literature in social sciences.
-In practice transnationalism refers to increasing functional integration of processes that cross-borders or according to others trans bordered relations of individuals, groups, firms and to mobilizations beyond state boundaries.
-Individuals, groups, institutions and states interact with each other in a new global space where cultural and political characteristic of national societies are combined with emerging multilevel and multinational activities.
-Transnationalism is a part of the process of capitalist globalization.
-The concept of transnationalism refers to multiple links and interactions linking people and institutions across the borders of nation-states.
-Although much of the more recent literature has focused on popular protest as a form of transnational activism, some research has also drawn attention to clandestine and criminal networks, as well as foreign fighters, as examples of a wider form of transnationalism.
+The concept and theory of transnationalism has provided a framework for a variety of social sciencess.
+In practice, transnationalism refers to the increasing integration of processes that cross borders, as well as multinational relations of individuals, groups, and firms mobilizing beyond the boundaries of nation-states.
+Patricia Clavin additionally suggests that transnationalism illuminates the paradox that "transnational ties can dissolve some national barriers while simultaneously strengthening or creating others."
+Although much recent literature has focused on popular protest as a form of transnational activism, some research has also drawn attention to clandestine and criminal networks, as well as foreign fighters, as examples of a wider form of transnationalism.

 Some have argued that diasporas, such as the overseas Chinese, are a historical precursor to modern transnationalism.
-However, unlike some people with transnationalist lives, most diasporas have not been voluntary.
-The field of diaspora politics does consider modern diasporas as having the potential to be transnational political actors and be influenced by transnational political forces.
-While the term "transnationalism" emphasizes the ways in which nations are no longer able to contain or control the disputes and negotiations through which social groups annex a global dimension to their meaningful practices, the notion of diaspora brings to the fore the racial dynamics underlying the international division of labor and the economic turmoil of global capital.
+The field of diaspora politics often positions modern diasporas as having the potential to function as transnational political actors and be influenced by transnational political forces.
+While the term "transnationalism" emphasizes the ways in which nations are no longer able to contain or control the disputes and negotiations through which social groups access global networks, the notion of diaspora brings to the fore the racial dynamics underlying the international division of labor and the economic turmoil of global capital.
 In an article published in 2006, Asale Angel-Ajani claimed that "there is the possibility within diaspora studies to move away from the politically sanitized discourse that surrounds transnational studies".
 Since African diaspora studies have focused on racial formation, racism, and white supremacy, diaspora theory has the potential to bring to transnationalism "a varied political, if not radical political, perspective to the study of transnational processes and—globalization".